PoCInnovation/Pool2024/software/day05/Svelte/README.md

 If you want to go further in frontend development, follow this principle as much as you can 😉
 ***

+## Step 7 - Your first API call from a UI 💯

+Now that you have built your User Interface, it's time to call the [API](../resources/README.md) and interact with real data 🚀
+> Please take a moment to setup this.\
+> Feel free to play with it with a tool like [Postman](https://www.postman.com/) or [Insomnia](https://www.insomnia.rest/).

+Let's call the API when a user registers 🧔‍♂️

+**Requirements:**
+- The user must be notified with the appropriate message if the register action succeeds or fails.
+- The Register button cannot be clickable if the credentials are invalid.
+- On success, redirect the user to the Dashboard page.

+**Constraints :**
+- You must have an [env variable](https://vitejs.dev/guide/env-and-mode) `VITE_APP_BACKEND_URL`.
+- You must get the `VITE_APP_BACKEND_URL` inside the file `src/config/services.ts`, and only here.
+- You must create the folder `src/services` and keep the functions calling the API inside it.
+In your Svelte components, you will call these functions.
+Be smart, you're free to organize this folder as you want.

+**Tips:**
+- Have a look at the [axios](https://www.npmjs.com/package/axios) package.
+- Another step, another Flowbite UI component!
+This time, look at the [toast](https://flowbite-svelte.com/docs/components/toast) component. ( And its associated [icons](https://flowbite-svelte.com/docs/extend/icon) ).
+- Take a look at the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), this is where you can keep the `accessToken`.

+***
+### **⚠️ Important note ⚠️**

+You will store the given `accessToken` inside the `localStorage`.

+Note that this is a **bad idea**.
+> Please refer to [the Security Bonus](#security-issue) to understand why.

+We ask you to do it this way because it's important to be aware of this.
+***

+## Step 8 - Time to play with real data 🚀

+Now that you know how to call an API from a User Interface, it's time to have a complete interaction with it!

+**Requirements:**
+- On successful login, redirect to the Dashboard page.
+- The user must be notified with the appropriate message on login.
+- The user must be authenticated on the Dashboard page.
+If not, redirect him to the Home page.
+- The user must be notified with the appropriate message on artist creation.

+**Constraints :**
+- Follow the previous constraints and structure your code 😉

+**Tips:**
+- You already have all you need, but you can ask the staff if you struggle 😄

+## Step 9 - What about musics? 🎶

+Well, we have artists.
+What about musics?

+Create an Artist page listing all of his musics.

+**Requirements:**
+- When an artist is created, redirect the user to this artist's page.
+- The Artist page must contains:
+  - The same top `navbar` as the Dashboard page.
+  - The photo / name / rating / nationality / music gender of the artist, displayed in a nice way.
+  - An `Add a music` `button` opening a `modal` to add a music when clicked.
+  - A `grid` listing his music's `card`.

+**Constraints:**
+- You must create the file `src/components/Card/MusicCard.tsx` with the musics's `card` inside, displaying every information about a music except from its `id`.
+- You must create the file `src/components/Button/AddMusicButton.tsx` with the `Add a Music` `button` inside.
+- You must create the file `src/components/Modal/AddMusicModal.tsx` with the `modal` to add a music inside, called in `src/components/Button/AddMusicButton.tsx`.

+**Tips:**
+- This is not the time to optimize your number of requests to the API.
+Keep it logical.

+### Svelte Stores

+What if you could share data between different components without passing parameters to them?

+Well it's possible, it's called [Svelte Stores](https://svelte.dev/docs/svelte-store).

+Try to use it.

+## Bonus

+Congratulations for completing this day, you're now able to create a beautiful frontend for your own project 🤩

+Here are some bonuses for you if you still have time:

+### Dark & Light Mode

+Implement a Dark and Light Mode thanks to [Flowbite](https://flowbite-svelte.com/docs/components/darkmode) 🕶️

+### Security Issue

+As stated earlier, storing a JWT inside the `localStorage` is a bad idea.
+Here is [how to solve this problem](https://www.codeheroes.fr/2020/06/20/securiser-une-api-rest-3-3-gestion-du-jwt-cote-client/) 😉

+Your turn!

 <h2 align=center>
 Organization
 </h2>